IrfanUruchi/phi-2-alpaca-lora/README.md

 - [yahma/alpaca-cleaned](https://huggingface.co/datasets/yahma/alpaca-cleaned) (subset of ~5k samples)
 - Custom instruction datasets (collected separately)

 After training, all LoRA adapters were merged with the base weights.
-The final model can be loaded directly with Hugging Face Transformers.
+The final model can be loaded directly with Hugging Face Transformers (here only the config files are avaiable).

 ---